Trouble in Waterlily

 Part I: Waterlily

-Our heroes stop in the village of Waterlily for some rest before heading out on another day of travel on the road to Roccan City.
+Time of day: Noon ☀️ Our heroes stop in the village of Waterlily for some rest before heading out on another day of travel on the road to Roccan City.
 A light fog looms over the town and the stench of death is in the air.
 A town which is normally lively and jovial has been quiet, doors closed, and people scared.

-π¬ GM Tip: Any of the NPCs or Locations are a good place to start!
+💬 GM Tip: Any of the NPCs or Locations are a good place to start!
 Let your players explore what interests them.

 Locations

-Waterlily.
 A halfling village on the outskirts of Everlong Wood.
 Small homes and gardens lie scattered about.

-Town Hall.
-A small building with a sign out front that reads "The Village of Waterlily Town Hall" Townmaster Cora Tealeaf resides inside.
+A small building with a sign out front that reads "Waterlily Town Hall".
+Cora Tealeaf resides inside.

-Thorngage Home.
 In the distance by one of the houses a boy (Milo Thorngage) plays outside with a wooden sword.

 NPCs

-- Pip Bucklin (Zombified): (he/him) halfling, currently missing and recently zombified, has a simple bow and quiver of arrows strapped to his back
+Missing halfling zombie that has a simple bow and quiver of arrows strapped to his back

 Scene: Pip Attacks!